 Taiwan’s capital, often compared with Hong Kong or Singapore and found lacking, is the nearest Greater China has to a renaissance city.
 The money-making here is avid, to be sure, but feels less visceral than in Hong Kong.
 Compared with Singapore, far less English is spoken but more genuine friendliness is expressed.
 There’s greater freedom and civility here than in any other Han-majority metropolis.
-With 2.68 million people, Taipei will never rival London, Paris or Tokyo in artistic output or economic significance.
-However, it certainly holds its own when compared with Asian cities twice the size – and thanks to the mountains that limit Taipei’s sprawl, getting lungfuls of fresh air and eyefuls of green forest isn’t difficult.
+With 2.67 million people, Taipei will never rival London, Paris or Tokyo in artistic output or economic significance, but, it certainly holds its own when compared with Asian cities twice the size – and thanks to the mountains that limit Taipei’s sprawl, getting lungfuls of fresh air and eyefuls of green forest isn’t difficult.

 Relatively few of Taipei’s buildings are older than the Chiang Kai-shek Memorial Hall (completed in 1980) yet the city is streaked with veins of antiquity.
-The richest of these are in Wanhua, a down-at-heel, Taiwan-as-Formosa-used-to-be neighbourhood, and the riverside neighbourhood called Dadaocheng.
+The richest of these are in Wanhua, a down-at-heel, Taiwan-as-Formosa-used-to-be neighbourhood, and the riverside district called Dadaocheng.